shinjiwlab/shinjiwlab.github.io/_posts/2024-01-19-Interspeech2024-Discrete-Speech-Unit-Challenge.md

   * R2: CER on ML-SUPERB test set;
   * R3: the bitrate of the overall test sets.

   The overall ranking position is (R1 + R2 + R3) / 3.
-If more than 1 systems have the same overall ranking position, they are further ranked by the CER of the test-1h.
+If more than 1 systems have the same overall ranking position, they are further ranked by the CER of the test-1h (Please see FAQ section for a detailed example of the ranking).
 * Submission package details:
   1. The vocabulary file of input, which includes all possible input token types and special tokens (`<sos>`, `<eos>`, `<blank>`, etc) within a json format.
 The key is the order of input streams, while the value is the token list corresponding to the key.
 Example out:
     ```